-- 1. Turn on transmitter.
+- 1. Turn on the transmitter.

-- 2. Install a fully charged battery into the battery compartment and secure it with the included Velcro.
+- 2. Install a fully charged battery into the battery compartment and secure it with the included hook and loop strap.

 - 3. Set the elevator trim lever to center.

 - 4. Make certain the elevator is set to neutral with the horizontal stabilizer.
 Do this by removing the clevis from the control horn and turning it on the pushrod as needed.
 Once the adjustment is made, reattach the clevis. - 5.
 If you feel more adjustments are necessary while in flight, move the trim lever on the transmitter a few "clicks" up or down as needed.